Exploring Oxford, UK in one day

-Oxford is one of the most visited cities in the UK, attracting over 7 million visitors each year, and being home to the most famous university in the world.
+Oxford is one of the most visited cities in the UK, attracting over 7 million visitors each year.
+It needs little introduction, being home to the most famous university in the world.
 Exploring Oxford is easy to do in one day and you should have time to see many of the city’s highlights.

 As I mentioned recently in my post about great day trips from London, Oxford is easy to reach from London, making a great day out.